Black-legged kittiwake: Breeding

 It is a coastal breeding bird around the north Pacific and north Atlantic oceans, found most commonly in North America and Europe.
 Kittiwakes are colonial nesters that form monogamous pairs and exhibit biparental care, meaning that both take part in nest building, incubation and chick rearing.
 They tend to nest in large numbers on cliffs by the sea side.
 It breeds in large colonies on cliffs and is very noisy on the breeding ground.
 Cliff nesting for gulls occurs only in the Rissa species, and the kittiwake is capable of utilizing the very sheerest of vertical cliffs, as is evident in their nesting sites on Staple Island in the outer Farne Islands.

-There are few instances of kittiwakes nesting on man-made structure in Europe and Alaska.
+Black-legged kittiwake gulls traditionally preferred nesting on natural cliffs and ledges, and there are historically few instances of kittiwakes nesting on man-made structures.
+The first nesting on buildings on the River Tyne in Northumberland, UK, began in 1949 at North Shields and then colonised further upstream, with nesting on buildings in central Newcastle upon Tyne and Gateshead from the early 1960s; by 2020, 1,639 pairs were nesting on buildings along the Tyne (of which 879 pairs on the iconic Tyne Bridge in the heart of Newcastle), with the furthest inland 17 km upriver from the sea.
+In recent years, some have even been nesting successfully on top of street lights on Newcastle's Quayside.
+A shift in nesting behaviour has also been noted in the coastal areas of Northern Norway.

+Nesting

 Kittiwake pairs both participate in building the nest in which the female will lay their eggs.
-The breeding season begins in mid-June and usually end in August.
+The breeding season begins with nest refurbishment in late March or early April, and egg-laying from late April, and usually ends in August.

-Nest formation

 Building the nest in order to welcome their fragile eggs is a tedious task and requires time and energy.
 The parents begin with a layer of mud and grass in order to form a platform that will cushion and help to isolate the eggs from the cold ground.
 A cup is then built around the platform in order to keep the eggs from rolling out of the nest.
 Finally, the nest is lined with soft and dry material such as moss, grass or seaweed.
 The nest is solidified by a continuous trampling of the materials by the pair.
 Throughout this period, the male will do courtship feeding by feeding the female at their nest site.
-The reasons for such behavior are not quite understood but many hypothesis have been brought up to explain the phenomenon.
-Hypothesis such as the "nutrition hypothesis" and the "copulation enhancement hypothesis" have shown evidence that this behavior evolved either through natural or sexual selection.
+The reasons for such behaviour are not quite understood but many hypotheses have been brought up to explain the phenomenon.
+Hypothesis such as the "nutrition hypothesis" and the "copulation enhancement hypothesis" have shown evidence that this behaviour evolved either through natural or sexual selection.